-But are you still asking yourself “What is Bitcoin Cash”?
-Well, don’t worry, all will be revealed in this article!
+But are you still asking yourself “what is Bitcoin Cash?”, worry not - all will be revealed in this article!

 Once you have understood the basics, we will then explain how you can buy Bitcoin Cash.
-However, for those feeling really adventurous, we will also show you how to mine it!
+Since you'll have to store your crypto somewhere, you should also consider getting yourself a secure wallet, too!
+Also, for those feeling really adventurous, we will also show you how to mine it!

 So, what are you waiting for, let’s go and explore what is Bitcoin Cash and how it started!